transgenomicsosu/SNP-SELECT/README.md

 "data_test.csv" is the data file used to test the program, and the results are included in the output branch;

-"simulation.zip" are the data files corresponding to the simulation analysis;
+"simulation.zip" are the data files corresponding to the simulation study;

 "mice.zip" is the data file corresponding to the clustering analysis;